rapid7/le_node/README.md

    methods.
 More details on this below.
  - **minLevel**: The minimum level to actually record logs at.
 String or Number.
    Defaults to 0.
+ - **bufferSize**: The maximum number of log entries that may be queued for sending at a given moment.
+Default: `100`.
  - **secure:** If truthy, uses a tls connection.
 Default: `false`.
  - **timeout:** The time, in milliseconds, that inactivity should warrant closing the connection to the host until needed again.
 Defaults to three